Central Bikol: Central Bikol dialects

 Because of its broad geographic coverage as compared with other Bikol languages separated by islands and mountains, Central Bikol diverged into six dialects, which are still mutually comprehensible.
 The division of the language into different dialects is mainly because of the influence of other Bikol and non-Bikol languages surrounding the region.

 The Canaman dialect, despite being used by only a small portion of the population in Camarines Sur, is the standard form of Central Bikol used in literature, Catholic religious rites and mass media.
 Naga City dialect is spoken in the first, second, and third districts (except in Del Gallego, where residents are mostly Tagalog speakers), and in the western and eastern portions of the fourth district (Caramoan, Garchitorena, Presentacion, Siruma and Tinambac) of Camarines Sur.
 It is also spoken in San Pascual, Masbate (Burias Island) and the southwestern part of Catanduanes.
-The Partido dialect is spoken in the eastern part of Camarines Sur centered in the southern portion of the fourth districts (Goa, Lagonoy, Sagñay, San Jose, and Tigaon).
+The Partido dialect is spoken in the eastern part of Camarines Sur centered in the southern portion of the fourth district (Goa, Lagonoy, Sagñay, San Jose, and Tigaon).
 The Tabaco-Legazpi-Sorsogon (TLS) dialect is spoken in the eastern coast of Albay and the northeastern part of Sorsogon.
 TLS is the dialect that has been most influenced by the Inland Bikol languages.
 The Daet dialect, on the other hand, is spoken in the second district of the province of Camarines Norte.
 The Virac dialect (or Viracnon language) is spoken around Virac, Catanduanes and surrounding towns on the southeastern part of the island of Catanduanes.